 What’s it like using manual focus lenses on the Z6?

 By the way, a trick to tuning your focus peaking is to turn up or down the camera sharpness in the profile settings.
 Make sure you only shoot RAW doing this though so it doesn’t affect your sharpness on the actual image.
-This allows me to get nicer focus peaking on my Sony cameras that more comparable to Fujifilm.
+This allows me to get a nicer focus peaking on my Sony cameras that are more comparable to Fujifilm.

 Like the Panasonic S1 cameras, the superior displays of the Nikon Z system is so nice for using Manual focus lenses.
 Plus the Z6 has great focus peaking.
 All of this together gives you nice visual feedback that lets you really see what you’re doing.

 I haven’t been very vocal about this because I haven’t done as much testing as I should.
 But, the Nikon Z system is one of the best systems for adapting third-party lenses because of the sensor.

 I think it has to do with the sensor stack and the micro-lens design on the sensor.

 Sony has a very aggressive micro-lens design to compensate for that small mount, this causes a lot more corner softness and sometimes vignetting or other issues along the edges when adapting some lenses.